announcement

 5q35 Deletion

-Below is a summary for 5q35 deletion syndrome or Sotos syndrome observed in research publications.
+The information for this summary of 5q35 deletion syndrome comes from research publications.
 This is not meant to take the place of medical advice.

-5q35 deletion syndrome happens when a person is missing a piece of chromosome 5, one of the body’s 46 chromosomes.
+5q35 deletion syndrome happens when a person has a missing piece of chromosome 5, one of the body’s 46 chromosomes.
 Chromosomes are structures in our cells that house our genes.
 The missing piece can affect learning and how the body develops.

 Symptoms